coderavine/sparta/docs/length.md

 #Length

-This validator can be used to ensure that the length of a given value equals to the specified one including whitespace.
+This validator can be used to ensure that the length of a given field equals to the specified length.

 [**Back to Validators List**](./reference.md#validators-list)

 ## Supported Options
-The `Length` validator supports the below options:
+The `Length` validator supports the below option:

 * `is`: specifies the required string length.
-It is a required parameter and failing to provide this will result in an `InvalidValidatorArguments` exception.
+It is a __required__ parameter and failing to provide this will result in an `InvalidValidatorArguments` exception.

 ## Usage